cdnexport/QuickSearch/README.md

   * QuickTube will open the YouTube search results in a new tab.
 * It is currently very slow.
 Likely because of it's use of XMLHTTPRequest.
 Investigate if the features can be replaced with the Google API.
 * Add ESLint.
+* Investigate if this extension could result in an advertisement being returned as the top result.